skobkars/lvconnect/README.md

 * `LVCONNECT_MAX_FAILURES` (3) -The maximum number of attempts to connect to the LibreView server.
 * `LVCONNECT_FIRST_FULL_DAYS` (90) - The number of days to search for data on the first update only.
 * `NS` - A fully-qualified Nightscout URL (e.g. `https://sitename.herokuapp.com`) which overrides `WEBSITE_HOSTNAME`
+* `LVCONNECT_TIME_OFFSET` - Time difference in MINUTES between UTC and your location.
+LibreView treats your local time as UTC and doesn't report the actual time differences, so data will be shown with wrong timestamps if this parameter is not set.
+If used as Nightscout plugin leave this empty, as your browser's new Date().getTimezoneOffset() will be applied automatically.

 ### More information